PhilipNaudus/simple_site-gh-pages/pages/yuan/memorial_filial_general.md

 <br />
 Mulan, in her bedroom chamber, pitied her father.
 Washing the makeup from her face and stripping herself of her pearls, she donned a military uniform and hurried to join the army.
 She fought valiantly and returned victoriously after twelve years.
 For her meritorious service, she was offered a prominent position, which she declined, saying that she wished to return to her home to and serve her parents.
 Emperor Wen praised her noble aspirations.<br />
 <br />
-She lived during the Han Dynasty is documented in the Ballad of Mulan.
+She lived during the Han Dynasty, as is documented in the Ballad of Mulan.
 Later, many began to revere and worship her as a god, as recorded by the Tang Dynasty poet Du Mu.
 <small><br /><a href="https://books.google.com.tw/books?id=51ZyDwAAQBAJ&amp;pg=PA317&amp;lpg=PA317">Original Chinese text</a></small></blockquote><br />

 This memorial contains the first historical reference to Mulan by name.
 While earlier works of literature tell of Mulan&rsquo;s story, they are typically regarded as works which may have taken fictional or poetic license.
 Interestingly enough, this memorial seems to indicate that the <i>Ballad of Mulan</i> is a historical text, which counters the majority opinion among present-day scholars.
 (For information on why scholars doubt Mulan's historicity, see the article on the *[Ballad of Mulan](../northern_wei/ballad_of_mulan)*.)